astropy/astropy/docs/modeling/index.rst

     array([ 0.58091923,  0.71746405,  0.7929204 ,  0.78415894,  0.69394278,
             0.54952605,  0.3894018 ])

+As the above example demonstrates, in general most models evaluate array-like inputs according to the standard `Numpy broadcasting rules`_ for arrays.

-Models can therefore already be useful to evaluate common functions, independent of the fitting part of the package.
+Models can therefore already be useful to evaluate common functions, independently of the fitting features of the package.

-Simple 1D model fitting
+Simple 1-D model fitting
 -----------------------

 In this section, we look at a simple example of fitting a Gaussian to a